Measures to support taxpayers during the COVID-19 pandemic

 Employer ITIS payments

 Where a businesses is supported by the Government co-funded payroll scheme, the wages paid to employees are gross rather than net, and are therefore subject to tax and social security contributions in the usual way.
-Throughout the operation of the scheme businesses must continue to deduct ITIS and contributions from their staff, and file periodic returns as normal.
+Throughout the operation of the scheme businesses must continue to deduct ITIS and contributions from their staff, and file returns as normal.

 Expenses and working from home during COVID-19

 Revenue Jersey is adopting practical policies with regard to expenses incurred when individuals are required to work from home and are reimbursed by their employers.